UMKC hosts Cole and Lindenwood

 TOP PERFORMERS: Shemarri Allen is shooting 46.2% and averaging 15.8 points for the Kangaroos.
 Rayquawndis Mitchell is averaging 15.6 points for UMKC.

-Chris Childs is averaging 15.4 points and 5.8 rebounds for the Lions.
-Kevin Caldwell Jr. is averaging 15.1 points for Lindenwood.
+Chris Childs is scoring 15.4 points per game and averaging 5.8 rebounds for the Lions.
+Kevin Caldwell Jr. is averaging 15.1 points and 4.8 rebounds for Lindenwood.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.